VeronikaTkach/zenithflix-hiring/README.md

    - Run `npm run build`
    - To see the production version locally, run `npm run start` and go to `http://localhost:3000`

+6. **Test Deployment**
+   - A test deployment is available at: https://zenithflix-hiring.vercel.app/

 ### Folders and Files Description